Radbuglet/autoken/CONTRIBUTING.md

   - compiles a version of the Rust standard library using our custom version of `rustc` for use as a sysroot
   - ...and re-executes the appropriate `cargo` command with `rustc` overwritten to point to our custom wrapper and with the appropriate sysroot specified.

+## Executing Cargo

+The `cargo-autoken` binary automatically builds its own version of `autoken-rustc` so you can execute the entire stack by calling `cargo run` in the `src/cargo` directory.
+This tool can be installed onto your local computer with `cargo install --path src/cargo`—no questions asked.

-## Manual Execution
+## Executing Rustc

+The easiest way to execute `rustc-autoken` directly is through `cargo-autoken`'s `rustc` subcommand.

-Build the custom rustc driver.
+Alternatively, you could build the custom rustc driver manually.
 If you want to call it directly without the help of `cargo`, you have to build it with an appropriate rpath:

 ```bash
 RUSTFLAGS="-C link-args=-Wl,-rpath,$(rustc --print sysroot)/lib" cargo build --release